crimx/retux/packages/retux/README.md

 }
 ```

 Action creators are needed in JavaScript because Redux relies on `string` to distinguish action types.
 But to JavaScript compiler, `ACTION1` and `ACTION2` are no different, they are all `string`.
 So if you mistype `ACTION1` as `ACTION2`(and you will, according to Murphy's Law), no compile-time error is yelled.
-But when the action is wrapped in a function whose name should you mistyped, the compiler can now correctly catch the error.
+But when the action is wrapped in a function whose name should you mistyped, the compiler/linter can now correctly catch the error.

 This is not the case with TypeScript in which we can declare actual `ACTION1` and `ACTION2` types to get TypeScript compile-time errors.